 French Language Service and Support

-While MyFax offers French-based service to France based customers, with France based numbers and Euro pricing, however unfortunately, there is no French language service for Canadian based french language customers.
+While MyFax offers French-based service to France-based customers, with France-based numbers and Euro pricing.
+Unfortunately, there is no French language service for Canadian based French language customers.

-That being said, Canadian based french language users can likely use the France based manual and set of instructions when learning the service, as the two are fairly parallel in operation.
+Canadian-based French language users can likely use the France-based manual and set of instructions when learning the service, as the two are fairly parallel in operation.